erinburba/ib-interview-fsm/docs/external_functions.md

 Documentation of the pseudocode functions used in my program.
 Noting their names, signatures, occurrences, and the functions they represent.

-## Interrupt Handling
-### HandleSilentModeButtonPress
-<b>Signature:</b> int irq -> None

-<b>Occurrences:</b> none; placeholder for implementation-specific logic.

-Placeholder to demostrate how to achieve toggling between normal and silent modes through the use of interrupts.
-Pressing the button would trigger a hardware interrupt, and a handler would be written to recognize that action and toggle the variable that controls silent/normal operation.

-## Input Functions
-### GetUserInput
-<b>Signature:</b> none -> int

-<b>Occurrences:</b> in StateNormalHandler

-Represents reading and returning an input from the user.
-In this case, imagined as a value 0-100 that is used to control the device's output.

-### GetTemperatureC
-<b>Signature:</b> none -> float

-<b>Occurrences:</b> in ErrorDetection, StateOverTempHandler

-Represents reading from a temperature sensor and returning the current temperature in Celsius.

-### IsCoverPresent
-<b>Signature:</b> none -> bool

-<b>Occurrences:</b> in ErrorDetection, StateOverTempHandler, StateNoCoverHandler

-Represents reading from a sensor that checks for presence of the device's cover.
-Returns true if the cover is present, and false otherwise.

 ## Control Functions
 ### FansOff
 <b>Signature:</b> none -> none